agenosov/sdn_sandbox/openflow_spec_notes.md

 * _controller-to-switch_
 * _async_ (initiated by the switch, used to inform the controller about changes)
 * _symmetric_ (can be initiated by both sides). **Experimenter** messages fall into this category.

+### Message Handling

+* In the absence of barrier messages, switches may reorder messages to maximize performance => **controllers shouldn't depend on a specific processing order**...
+If 2 messages from the controller depend on each other:
+    - they must either *be separated by a barrier message*
+    - or *be put in the same ordered bundle*.

 ### Connection setup & maintenance